 Newark-Columbus Ohio Social Security Disability Attorney

 Sarah J. Wolske is a locally based client centered social security disability attorney, with offices in Columbus and Newark Ohio.
-Attorney Wolske works around her client needs if you are unable to come to one of our offices we will come to you.
+Attorney Wolske works around her client’s needs.
+If you are unable to come to one of our offices we will come to you.
 There is no fee for an attorney to come to you.
 You pay no fee for our services unless you win your case.

 Talk to an Attorney for FREE NO OBLIGATION!!